Shop

 8:30 PM Wait, actually, all roads lead up this hill – Ask any brewer in town for the hop harvest where they end up at the end of the night, and nine times out of ten, they’ll say Single Hill.

-“This time of the year is pretty special because it is the crossroads of the hop industry,” Single Hill Co-Founder, Head Brewer, and GM Zach Turner told me as I sipped on the brewery’s Fresh Hop Lateral A. “We really like to use this place as a platform for people to get together this time of year.”
+“This time of the year is pretty special because it is the crossroads of the hop industry,” Single Hill Co-Founder, Founding Brewer, and GM Zach Turner told me as I sipped on the brewery’s Fresh Hop Lateral A. “We really like to use this place as a platform for people to get together this time of year.”

 I first discovered Single Hill when the brewery’s director of sales and marketing, Andrew Paytel, asked if he could send us beer.
 A couple of packages later, and with every beer crushing it, I knew I’d found a new gem.